parisba/SAConEU19/SAConBerlin2019_presentation.md

 > Data Scientist: The Sexiest Job of the 21st Century -- https://hbr.org/2012/10/data-scientist-the-sexiest-job-of-the-21st-century

-^ Data Science, starting about 8-10 years ago, starting to become the hottest thing in technology.
+^ ^ PARIS: Data Science, starting about 8-10 years ago, starting to become the hottest thing in technology.

 ---